parhelium/hasher/README.md

 ======

 ### Goal:
-use your master password to generate salt-based password for each service (like gmail, github, etc...)
+use your master password to generate service based password  (for services like gmail, github, etc...)

 ### Interface: